 - Ask your kids to keep an eye on the pet – Urge your children to explore their surroundings and the house itself by following the cat.

 - Calmly check for any damages to your furniture – Well, this will take its time over the next few days, but ensure to take note if any.

 - Set up beds for your first night and venture out for a takeaway – The two king-size inflatable mattresses you packed in the boot, remember?

 - Make a mental list of what needs to be done the next day – But don’t overdo it!

 You are settled now.
 It took quicker than you thought, didn’t it?

-Just keep in mind not start your new life with a extravagant spending spree.
+Just keep in mind not to start your new life with an extravagant spending spree.
 Take your time.
 There are many ways you can save money after you move.

 You can organise things at your own pace even if you are back at work.
 Do so much per day and only what you can.
 Whether it is a little unpacking left to do, changing the key lock or you need to complete some final admin tasks, there is no rush.
 As long as the kids’ school records have been transferred, you’ve switched utility providers in time and the family has been registered with a doctor, dentist and a vet for the pet, most other registrations with local agencies can be done in the next few days to a week.

 Just get the feel of your new area.
 Explore recreational opportunities, restaurants and parks.
 And why not bake some cookies and say hello to your new neighbours?
 Your kids need new friends, right?